 Why Creditor Challenges Occur After You Close Your Business

-- In the case of a business closing due to bankruptcy, the sum of debt owed is usually larger than when a normal person files bankruptcy.
+- In the case of a business closing due to bankruptcy, the sum of debt owed is usually more substantial than when an average person files bankruptcy.
 Therefore, challenging is much more attractive to the creditor.

-- Usually with business, the debtor-creditor relationships are more intimate.
-When the business fails, there is a lot more at stake and the creditors are usually personally hurt.
+- Usually, with business, the debtor-creditor relationships are more intimate.
+When the company fails, there is a lot more at stake.
+Creditors are generally personally hurt.
 Imagine former business partners who might be accusing each other that he or she ruined the business.
 Another example would be between the business owner and a primary investor who believes that the business owner mismanaged the invested money.
-Our last example is the relationship between the contract buyer of a business and the seller.
-The buyer might feel like the seller exaggerated the profitability of the business to be sold.
+Our last case is the relationship between the contract buyer of a business and the seller.
+The buyer might feel like the seller exaggerated the profitability of the company to be sold.
 Under these circumstances, these creditors are more likely to want to dispute the discharge of their debts.

-- When a business is failing, more often than not, the business owner may make questionable decisions in order to keep their business going.
+- When a business is failing the business owner may make questionable decisions to keep their business going.
 This exposes the business owners to objections about fraud and so on.

 Objections to Discharge Still Few and Far Between

 While we mentioned the reasons above why a creditor might try to attack a former business owner, it still does not occur as frequently as you might think.
 You might ask why?
 Here are some reasons: